lemotran/emoji-website/privacy-policy.md

 ## Introduction

-Welcome to Genify ("we," "our," or "us").
+Welcome to Xmoji ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy explains how we handle your information when you use our AI Emoji Generator app.

 ## Information We Collect